Gargi Roysircar-Sodowsky, EdDProfessor and Director of the Multicultural Center

 Dr. Roysircar has participated in psychological first aid in earthquake-destroyed Haiti, tsunami-affected fishing communities in Southern India, Hurricanes Katrina and Rita-affected communities and responder organizations in the United States Gulf Coast, and in Southern African orphanages serving HIV/AIDS-infected and affected children and women.
 She has provided psychoeducation and educational programming in flood-ravaged Villahermosa, Tabasco, Mexico.
 Dr. Roysircar trains her volunteer response teams in disaster trauma, culture-centered response skills specific to a community disaster, and in responder self-care and resilience.

-Dr. Roysircar is a Fellow of the American Psychological Association and the editor of the Journal of Multicultural Counseling and Development from 2004-2011.
-She was awarded the 2007 Research Award, as well as the 2002 Extended Research Award of the American Counseling Association.
-Her recent co-authored books are Handbook of Social Justice in Counseling Psychology (2006); the Spanish translation (2007) of Multicultural Counseling Competencies (2003); and Theories and Strategies of Counseling and Psychotherapy: Relevance across Cultures and Settings, (in press, SAGE).
-She is currently writing, Disaster Recovery: Counseling Interventions.
+Dr. Roysircar is a Fellow of the American Psychological Association.
+She served as the editor of the Journal of Multicultural Counseling and Development from 2004-2011.
+Her awards include APA’s Society of Counseling Psychology 2012 Best Practice Award; 2007 Research Award of the American Counseling Association (ACA); APA’s Society of Counseling Psychology 2006 SERD Diversity Service Award; and 2002 Extended Research Award of ACA.
+Her recent co-authored books are Handbook of Social Justice in Counseling Psychology (2006); the Spanish translation (2007) of Multicultural Counseling Competencies (2003); and Theories and Strategies of Counseling and Psychotherapy: Relevance across Cultures and Settings (in press, SAGE).
 Her instrument, the Multicultural Counseling Inventory (MCI), is the most frequently cited instrument among published self-report multicultural competency scales.
 Her article (Sodowsky et al., 1998), which uses the MCI instrument, was ranked 13th over the past decade among 25 most cited articles of the Journal of Counseling Psychology.
 Dr. Roysircar is ranked in productivity ratings of authors in 5 multicultural psychology journals from 1994-2007.